 Keeping Up Your Pitching Means You’ll Have Work Post-Holidays

-It’s very tempting to slow down your prospecting during the holidays—nobody wants to work in December!
-So, certainly block off any holidays you’re celebrating and take time off from your business.
+It’s very tempting to slow down you’re prospecting during the holidays.
+So, block off any holidays you’re celebrating and take time off from your business.

 But you do not want to completely stop pitching in November and December.